-• If equipped, make sure the release arm is in the engaged position and the safety latch is in place.
+- If equipped, make sure the release arm is in the engaged position and the safety latch is in place. - Pintle Hook; check to see that the hitch release lever is in place and secure.

-Kingpin/Apron/Gap
+Kingpin/Apron/Gap (Pintle Hook-Tongue/Drawbar)

-- Check that the kingpin is not bent. - Make sure the visible part of the apron is not bent, cracked, or broken. - Check that the trailer is laying flat on the fifth wheel skid plate (no gap).
+- Check that the kingpin is not bent. - Make sure the visible part of the apron is not bent, cracked, or broken. - Check that the trailer is laying flat on the fifth wheel skid plate (no gap). - Pintle Hook, check the tongue/drawbar is not bent or twisted and check for broken welds or stress cracks. - Check that tongue/drawbar eye is not worn excessively.